abdo3017/topics/README.md

 * **Pass intent by startservice(your intent) and receive it in onStartcommand()**

-It is not recommended to use intentservice for new apps as it will not work well starting with Android 8 Oreo, You can use JobIntentService as a replacement for ‪IntentService‬ that is compatible with newer versions of Android.
+> **It is not recommended to use intentservice for new apps as it will not work well starting with Android 8 Oreo, You can use JobIntentService as a replacement for**
+> **‪IntentService that is compatible with newer versions of Android.**

-/If your app targets API level 26 or higher, the system imposes restrictions on using or creating background services unless the app itself is in the foreground.
+> **If your app targets *API level 26 or higher*, the system imposes restrictions on using or creating background services unless the app itself is in the foreground.**

-/if you want the service to send a result back, the client that starts the service can create a ‪PendingIntent‬ for a broadcast (with ‪getBroadcast()‬) and deliver it to the service in the ‪Intent‬ that starts the service.
-The service can then use the broadcast to deliver a result.
+> **if you want the service to send a result back, the client that starts the service can create a ‪PendingIntent‬ for a broadcast with ‪`getBroadcast()‬` and deliver it to the**
+> **service in the ‪Intent‬ that starts the service.
+The service can then use the broadcast to deliver a result.**